Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Examples of walls

 .1in

 {\bf {Example 3 $-$ $\rrrr$-covered Anosov flows in $M$ Seifert.}}

 In this case Barbot \cite{Ba2} proved $\Phi$ is orbitally equivalent to a finite lift of a geodesic flow.
 Hence to simplify we assume that $\Phi$ is the geodesic flow on $M = T^1 S$, where $S$ is a closed hyperbolic surface.
 We also assume that $S$ is orientable $-$ this is equivalent to $\ls$ being transversely orientable.
-First let $\eta_*$ be a simple closed geodesic in $S$ which lifts to 2 periodic orbits $\eta$ and $\eta'$ of $\Phi$ corresponding to different directions of $\eta'$ in $S$.
-Then $\eta, \eta'$ respectively lift to infinitely many pairs of periodic orbits $\eta_{2i}, \eta_{2i+1}$ of $\wwp$ in $\mt$, $i \in \mathbb Z$.
-The $\eta_j$ are corners of a bi-infinite string of lozenges and generate a wall $L$ just as in example 1, the case of no transverse intersection.
-In this case $L$ is left invariant by a $\mathbb Z^2$ subgroup of $\pi_1(M)$ generated by (say) $\eta$ and a closed loop corresponding to the Seifert fiber of $M$.
+First let $\gamma_*$ be a simple closed geodesic in $S$ which lifts to 2 periodic orbits $\gamma$ and $\gamma'$ of $\Phi$ corresponding to different directions of $\gamma_*$ in $S$.
+Then $\gamma, \gamma'$ respectively lift to infinitely many pairs of periodic orbits $\gamma_{2i}, \gamma_{2i+1}$ of $\wwp$ in $\mt$, $i \in \mathbb Z$.
+The $\gamma_j$ are corners of a bi-infinite string of lozenges and generate a wall $W$ just as in example 1, the case of no transverse intersection.
+In this case $W$ is left invariant by a $\mathbb Z^2$ subgroup of $\pi_1(M)$ generated by (say) a deck translation associated with $\gamma$ and a deck transformation corresponding to a Seifert fiber of $M$.

-The projection $\pi(L)$ has no transverse self intersections and it is a torus.
+The projection $\pi(W)$ has no transverse self intersections and it is a torus.
 This is a lamination in $M$.
-Notice that the boundary of a tubular neighborhood of the torus $\pi(L)$ is a torus in $M$, which in this case is incompressible.
+Notice that the boundary of a tubular neighborhood of the torus $\pi(W)$ is a torus in $M$, which in this case is incompressible.
 Recall the analysis of the proof of the Main theorem: in the case of $M$ atoroidal this boundary of a neighborhood of the lamination was a torus, which had to be compressible.

-Now instead of starting with a simple closed geodesic, let $\eta'$ be a closed geodesic in $S$ with self intersections, which are necessarily transverse.
-As in the case of $\eta'$ simple we construct a wall $L$ associated with $\eta'$.
+Now instead of starting with a simple closed geodesic, let $\gamma'$ be a closed geodesic in $S$ with self intersections, which are necessarily transverse.
+As in the case of $\gamma'$ simple we construct a wall $L$ associated with $\gamma'$.
 The isotropy group of $L$ is a $\mathbb Z^2$ subgroup of $\pi_1(M)$.
-Let $S_0$ be the subsurface of $S$ which is the fill of $\eta'$.
-Suppose first that $S_0 = S$, that is, $\eta'$ fills $S$.
-Then the deck translates of $L$ fill $\mt$, that is, the convex hull $\V$ of $L$ is $\mt$.
+Let $S_0$ be the subsurface of $S$ which is the fill of $\gamma'$.
+Suppose first that $S_0 = S$, that is, $\gamma'$ fills $S$.
+Then the deck translates of $W$ fill $\mt$, that is, the convex hull $\V$ of $W$ is $\mt$.
 If on the other hand $S_0$ is not $M$, let $\beta$ be a boundary component of $S_0$.
-Let $L$ be a wall constructed from $\eta'$.
-The convex hull $\V$ of $L$ has a boundary component which is a wall $W$ associated with $\beta$.
-The projection $\pi(W)$ is a $\pi_1$ injective torus in $M$.
+Let $W$ be a wall constructed from $\gamma'$.
+The convex hull $\V$ of $W$ has a boundary component which is a wall $H$ associated with curves which project to $\beta$ in $S$.
+The projection $\pi(H)$ is a $\pi_1$-injective torus in $M$.

 These are the walls invariant under a $\mathbb Z^2$ group of deck translations.
 Every other wall is invariant under the cyclic group generated by the element associated with a Seifert fiber.

 .2in

 {\bf {Example 4 $-$ $\Phi$ which is $\rrrr$-covered in $M$ toroidal, but $M$ not Seifert.}}